M.F.K. Fisher's Last House

 Be inspired!
 Get involved!

-Each year, we host the Last House Writing contest for previously unpublished child, youth, and adult writers.
+We host a range of on-site and online activities, including monthly tours, the Last House Writing contest, and other experiences.
 Be inspired by themes picked from Fisher’s writings and the natural surroundings of Last House.

 Volunteer help is especially welcome on pre-planning and day-of activities for a range of engaging events hosted by Last House, as well as ongoing special projects like managing the Last House library and giving pre-scheduled tours.